-It really is my go-to preparation of tuna steaks since… er… 2002.
-It’s fresh, tangy and packs a little heat whilst not overpowering the tuna.
+It is my go-to preparation of tuna steaks since…er… 2002.
+It’s fresh, tangy and packs a little heat while not overpowering the tuna.
 Over time I have only slightly amended Jamie’s original recipe.
 I substituted the dried chili flakes for fresh chili as it’s easier to adjust the amount of heat to the level you prefer.
 I also added some olive oil to the herb mixture to make marinating the tuna steaks easier.

 The recipe itself: